-All students must complete a full-time internship (see Section X: Internship) and will register for the Clinical Internship courses (zero credits) when participating in the internship experience.
-There are no scheduled meetings or assignments for this course during the year students are on internship.
-The course registration is necessary to keep Predoctoral Interns in active-student status within the university.
+All students must complete a full-time internship (see Section X: Internship) and will register for the Clinical Internship courses when participating in the internship experience.
+Students enrolled in Clinical Internship courses meet with the instructor up to three times a semester or as needed to check-in about training experiences.
+Courses are listed as 6 credits but are not charged to the student.
+The course registration is necessary to keep Predoctoral Interns in active-student status within the university and full-time status for financial aid.

-- ED 886 Clinical Internship (0) - ED 887 Clinical Internship (0)
+- ED 886 Clinical Internship (6) - ED 887 Clinical Internship (6)